SHANE COLQUHOUN – Chair

 Key Skills + Expertise – Arts Industry / Arts Management / Public Relations

-Emma-Jane is a former journalist now media and PR advisor, currently working for Anglicare WA.
-EJ specialises in working with not-for-profit organisations to help grow their brand.
-She has previously advised the likes of the Chamber of Arts & Culture WA, RSPCA and St John Ambulance.
-Emma-Jane started out in radio, including a five year stint at MIX 94.5 and 92.9.
-During this time EJ also tinkered in PR by doing promotions for friends’ theatre productions both in Perth (including at The Blue Room) and Edinburgh.
-Since being elected in 2018, Emma-Jane has brought a new perspective to the Board, with her insight and knowledge of communications and marketing.
+Emma-Jane is a journalist-turned-media-and-PR-advisor, currently working for Anglicare WA.
+EJ specialises in working with not-for-profit organisations to grow their brand, having previously advised the Chamber of Arts & Culture WA, RSPCA and St John Ambulance amongst others.
+Emma-Jane started her career in radio, including a five year stint at MIX 94.5 and 92.9.
+During this time EJ began to tinker in PR, promoting friends’ theatre productions in Perth (including at The Blue Room Theatre) and Edinburgh Fringe.

 Key Skills + Expertise – Philanthropy / Arts Management / Marketing